TechDufus/dotfiles/README.md

 ### Operating System

-This Ansible playbook only supports `Ubuntu|Arch` distribution.
+This Ansible playbook only supports `Ubuntu|Arch|MacOS(Darwin)` distribution.
 This is by design to provide a consistent development experience across hosts.

 ### System Upgrade

-Verify your `Ubuntu|Arch` installation has all latest packages installed before running the playbook.
+Verify your `Ubuntu|Arch|MacOS(Darwin)` installation has all latest packages installed before running the playbook.

 ```
 # Ubuntu